Beware! Kansas AG warns about counterfeit Chiefs merchandise and tickets

-TOPEKA, Kan. – The Kansas Attorney General’s office on Tuesday advised consumers to protect themselves against purchasing counterfeit NFL merchandise or falling victim to phone scams involving fake tickets to Super Bowl LV.
+TOPEKA, Kan.
+(KSNW) – The Kansas Attorney General’s Office on Tuesday advised consumers to protect themselves against purchasing counterfeit NFL merchandise or falling victim to phone scams involving fake tickets to Super Bowl LV.

 The Kansas AG’s office offered the following tips for making a purchase related to the Super Bowl: